samigc/pipeline_project/README.md

 Project done to train pipeline skills.

-The pipeline script runs the extract, transform and load of data mined from three newsites into a database
+When the pipeline script runs, it extract, transform and load of data mined from three newsites into a database

 - EL Universal (Mexican media) [Click here to go to "El Universal"](https://www.eluniversal.com.mx/)
 - Portopt (Portuguese Media) [Click here to go to "Porto PT"](https://www.porto.pt/pt)
-- Portugal News (Portuguese Media) [Click here to go to "The Portugal News"](https://www."theportugalnews.com/) "
+- Portugal News (Portuguese Media) [Click here to go to "The Portugal News"](https://www."theportugalnews.com/)

 ## Information Extracted

 From each newsite, the following information was extracted: